andrew/ultimate-awesome/README.md

 - [awesome-iac](https://github.com/awesomelistsio/awesome-iac) - A curated list of awesome tools, frameworks, practices, and resources for Infrastructure as Code (IaC).
 - [awesome-iot](https://github.com/awesomelistsio/awesome-iot) - A curated list of awesome Internet of Things (IoT) frameworks, platforms, tools, libraries, and resources.
 - [awesome-ipfs](https://github.com/awesomelistsio/awesome-ipfs) - A curated list of awesome resources, tools, frameworks, and educational content related to the InterPlanetary File System (IPFS).
 IPFS is a peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open by enabling decentralized file storage and sharing.
-- [awesome-java](https://github.com/awesomelistsio/awesome-java) - A curated list of awesome frameworks, libraries, tools, and resources for Java programming.
 - [awesome-llmops](https://github.com/awesomelistsio/awesome-llmops) - A curated list of tools, frameworks, platforms, and resources for Large Language Model Operations (LLMOps).
 - [awesome-microsoft](https://github.com/awesomelistsio/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.
 - [awesome-mysql](https://github.com/awesomelistsio/awesome-mysql) - A curated list of awesome frameworks, libraries, tools, and resources for MySQL, a popular open-source relational database management system.